Magic Mushroom Information

 - loss of urinary control

 The effects of long-term psilocybin use have not been studied.
-Some people have had prolonged psychosis that resembles paranoid schizophrenia.
+Although, some people have had prolonged psychosis that resembles paranoid schizophrenia.